Tokyo Story: Plot summary

 Retired couple Shūkichi and Tomi Hirayama live in Onomichi in western Japan with their daughter Kyōko, a primary school teacher.
-They have five adult children, four of whom are living.
-The couple travel to Tokyo to visit their son, daughter, and widowed daughter-in-law.
+They have five adult children, four of whom are living in Tokyo.
+The couple travels to Tokyo to visit their son, daughter, and widowed daughter-in-law.

 Their eldest son, Kōichi, is a physician who runs a small clinic in Tokyo's suburbs, and their eldest daughter, Shige, runs a hairdressing salon.
 Kōichi and Shige are both busy and do not have much time for their parents.
 Only their widowed daughter-in-law, Noriko, the wife of their middle son Shōji, who was missing in action and presumed dead during the Pacific War, goes out of her way to entertain them.
 She takes time from her demanding office job to take Shūkichi and Tomi on a sightseeing tour of metropolitan Tokyo.

 Feeling conflicted that they do not have time to entertain them, Kōichi and Shige pay for their parents to stay at a hot spring spa at Atami, but they return early because the nightlife disturbs their sleep.
 Tomi also has an unexplained dizzy spell.
 Upon returning, a frustrated Shige explains she sent them to Atami because she wanted to use their bedroom for a meeting; the elderly couple has to leave for the evening.
 They spend the afternoon in Ueno Park before splitting up to seek accommodations for the night.
 Tomi goes to stay with Noriko, with whom she deepens their emotional bond, and advises her to remarry.
 Shūkichi, meanwhile, gets drunk with some old friends from Onomichi.
 The three men drunkenly ramble about their children and lives.
 A policeman brings Shūkichi and one of his friends to Shige's salon.
 Shige is outraged her father is lapsing into the alcoholic ways that overshadowed her childhood.